-- 1. Slide hat/rotor assembly over the hub and install a couple lug nuts lightly. - 2.
-Install brake caliper assembly to the spindles with the bleeder screw above the brake line port so the bleed screw is to the highest point.
+- 1. Slide hat/rotor assembly over the wheel studs and secure with at least two lug nuts. - 2.
+Install brake calipers with the bleeder screw above the brake line port so the bleed screw is to the highest point.
+You will need to use the two aluminum spacers and long 3/8-24 hex head bolts.
 Be sure caliper is centered on rotor within .050 of an inch by using the supplied shims.
 Torque to 35 ft-lbs. - 3.
 The inlet port of the brake caliper is 1/8-27 pipe thread.
 The stock hoses will not work.
 Aerospace Components sells line kits to fit most applications. - 4.
 Drop the brake pads into the calipers and secure them with the pad retaining bolt and nylock nut.
 Be sure the bolt extends through the locking feature of the nut.
 This nut should be replaced every time you replace your brake pads. - 5.
 Make sure the brake pads are the only thing touching the rotor and that the rotor spins freely.
 This is a fixed caliper system and the bracket and rotor will have minimal clearance, but should not touch.

-STEP 4; Brake lines .
+STEP 4: Brake lines.

-- Install 1/8 pipe thread brake line fitting into caliper using a few wraps of Teflon tape.
+- 1. Install 1/8 pipe thread brake line fitting into caliper using a few wraps of Teflon tape.
 Only steel or brass fitting should be used, never use aluminum fittings on a brake system. - 2.
 Attach brake hard-line adapter to hard line on the car. - 3.
 Attach the flexible hose between the hard line adapter and the brake caliper fitting.